norcalbiostat/MATH456/hw/lj-entries.md

 # Learning Journal Entries

 Some entries are completed during class as part of participation and reflection.
-If you did not attend class that day, just say so.
-Don't try to make up an entry.
+If you did not attend class that day, say so and respond to the prompt the best you can.

 * 1/23 How does the material you’ve heard thus far (from the reading in Homework 00) connect or conflict with your prior knowledge, beliefs, or values?